Jiago/NxtMint/README.md

 	javaw.exe -Xmx256m -jar \Nxt\NxtMint-1.0.0.jar

-If you are using Aparapi and OpenCL, the dynamic libraries for these products must be in the system path or in the Java library path.
-The Java library path is specified using -Djava.library.path=path-name.
-For example, if the libraries are installed in \Nxt\lib, the Windows shortcut would look like this:
+If you are using Aparapi and OpenCL, the dynamic libraries for these products must be in PATH (Windows) or in LD_LIBRARY_PATH (Linux).

-    javaw.exe -Xmx256m -Djava.library.path=\Nxt\lib -jar \Nxt\NxtMint-1.0.0.jar